Flafla2/418-finalproject/README.md

 $ make clean
 ```

 You will notice that the `Makefile` in the root directory is a thin layer on top of CMake.
 Therefore you can build for other platforms / tools that are supported by `cmake`.
+For example, you can open the `renderer/` folder in CLion and it will work out of the box.

 ## Running